oracle/opengrok/Tuning-for-large-code-bases.md

 # JVM tuning

-In general it is recommended to run both the indexer and web application with `-XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=/some/sensible/place/to/store/jvm/dumps` in order to capture the JVM dumps in case of out-of-memory exception.
-It is then possible to analyze the dump with tools like `jhat` or http://www.eclipse.org/mat/
+In general it is recommended to run both the indexer and web application with `-XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=/some/sensible/place/to/store/jvm/dumps` in order to capture the JVM dumps in case of out-of-memory exception so that is possible to analyze the dumps with tools like `jhat` or http://www.eclipse.org/mat/

 ## Indexer